poolshark-protocol/docs/site/content/docs/queued-market-making/mev-related-risks.en.md

 Then, Alice's transaction will execute, pushing the price of `TokenA` higher.
 The miner will then sell the `TokenB` bought earlier at a higher price and thus profit.

-In the case of OceanBook, this attack will still be possible as long as the miner is willing to sell alice `TokenB` at or below her limit price.
+In the case of Poolshark, this attack will still be possible as long as the miner is willing to sell alice `TokenB` at or below her limit price.

 <br/>
 <br/>